 LMFT: Degree Programs and Training to Be a LMFT

-Read about licensed marriage and family therapy degree programs.
+Read about licensed marriage and family therapy programs.
 Learn about the kind of educational training that may be offered, including the coursework requirements and potential skills development.
 Explore licensing and career options for graduates.

 To become a licensed marriage and family therapist (LMFT), individuals usually need at least a master's degree, although some students may decide to continue their education in a doctorate program.
 Choices in education are typically guided by state laws on licensing and certification.
 To sit for a licensing examination, candidates must have a minimum of a master's degree and some years of relevant professional experience.

 In a marriage and family therapy master's degree program, undergraduate degree holders will explore family relationships and dynamics as they learn to provide effective counseling and devise therapeutic treatment plans.
-The master's program might include an internship and a practicum.
+The master's program includes an internship and a practicum.
 Students who want to prepare to provide clinical marriage and family counseling through private practices should pursue a doctorate degree in marriage and family therapy.
 The doctorate program is research-focused and could include various areas of concentration.
 A bachelor's degree is necessary and master's-level coursework might also be required.
 Learners should expect to complete a dissertation at this terminal degree level.

 Marriage and Family Therapist Master's Degree